bitmakerlabs/wdi-march-2017/16-A-routing-and-controllers-intro-lesson/README.md

 - **U**pdate a record
 - **D**elete a record

-You'll hear developers say things like "Oh ya, it's just a basic **CRUD** app." (and one day, you'll say it too).
+You'll hear developers say things like "Oh ya, it's just a basic **CRUD** app." (and one day, you'll say this too).

 ## Seven Controller Methods - Overview